Typeerror: takes 1 positional argument but 2 were given ( Solved )

 obj.fun("Data Science Learner")

-When you will run the code you will get the fun() takes 1 positional argument but 2 were given error.
+When you will run the code you will get the fun() takes 1 positional argument but 2 were given an error.

 takes 1 positional argument but 2 were given Error